StanfordBDHG/XCTRuntimeAssertions/Sources/RuntimeAssertions/RuntimeAssertions.docc/RuntimeAssertions.md

 ### Configure your System under Test

-To configure your System under Test, you just need to import the `RuntimeAssertion` package and call your runtime assertions functions as usual.
+To configure your System under Test, you just need to import the `RuntimeAssertion` library and call your runtime assertions functions as usual.

 ```swift
 import RuntimeAssertions